2021 Russian Grand Prix: Qualifying

 Qualifying started at 15:00 MST, on 25 September 2021.
 Lando Norris started on pole for the first time in his Formula One career, having set the fastest time on slick tyres on a drying track.
 The result was McLaren's first pole position since the 2012 Brazilian Grand Prix, and Norris became the 102nd driver in the history of the World Championship to achieve a pole position.
 Carlos Sainz Jr. of Ferrari qualified second to claim his first front-row start in Formula One.
 George Russell qualified 3rd for Williams, his second top-three starting position of the season, having previously qualified second for the Belgian Grand Prix.
 Hamilton, who topped the first two segments of qualifying, finished the session in fourth, having crashed into the wall on the pit lane entry when coming in to change from intermediate tyres to slick tyres.
 His car needed a new front wing, and he was unable to build enough temperature in his tyres for his final flying lap due to the lack of time left in the session, as well as having to move out of the way of cars on their fast laps.
 Hamilton's delayed stop also held up his teammate Valtteri Bottas, who had also come into the pits for slick tyres.
 Bottas qualified seventh.
 The other McLaren of Daniel Ricciardo qualified 5th.
-Charles Leclerc and Nicholas Latifi did not set lap times in the second segment of qualifying due to engine penalties that would demote them to the back of the grid, regardless of their qualifying results.
+Charles Leclerc and Nicholas Latifi did not set lap times in the second segment of qualifying due to engine penalties that demoted them to the back of the grid, regardless of their qualifying results.
 Championship leader Max Verstappen did not set a lap time in the first segment for the same reason.